 2. They Always Humiliate You

 The only thing toxic friends hate is seeing you happy.
 Therefore, they always put in their effort to make you feel worthless.
 They find ways to spoil your mood by making snide comments, making fun of you in public, or criticizing you whenever you turn to them for support.
-Putting you down is the only thing that lifts them up.
+Putting you down is the only thing that lifts them.

 3. They Are There in Good Times, But They Are Nowhere to Be Found in Bad Times

 Whenever something good happens to you, they call you first and try to take advantage of you.
-One of our recommendations is to keep an eye on people that are with you only in good moments.
+One of our recommendations is to keep an eye on people with you only in good moments.
 If they are not there in times of difficulty, it is worth excluding them from your life.

 4. Being Around Them Drains You Mentally

 Sometimes we all need to be listened to and understood.
 But there is a big difference between the need for help and self-centeredness.
 Toxic people have a peculiarity; they only care about their own needs.
 If your “friend” does not really bother listening to you, since their problems are more important than yours, isn’t there a reason to think about deleting them from life?
 The experience of psychologists; you do not want to have an emotional vampire in your life.

 5. They Never Stand Up for You

 Let’s be honest.
 A true friend will always support you, even when the entire universe is against you.
 They will never let anyone hurt you, no matter how guilty you are.
 True friends would come to your aid, while toxic friends would be silent or gladly participate in humiliation.